ZaiyiHu/CTFA/README.md

 </details>

-We also provide the BaiduNetDiskDownload link for all checkpoints and processed dataset at [Here](https://pan.baidu.com/s/1qOWCllFREdh48Bp7lTsEmA).
+We also provide the BaiduNetDiskDownload link for processed dataset at [Here](https://pan.baidu.com/s/1hkCg8uX2oGpNYORL2KfZug).
 Code: CTFA